 Students who withdraw, or are required to withdraw, from the University must complete clearance procedures as specified by the Academic Registrar.
 Only students who have completed the clearance procedures for withdrawal will be entitled to receive refund of caution money and a free copy of the transcript of studies.

-To apply for withdrawal and refund of caution money, students should complete and return the “Application for Withdrawal of Study” (form RR-12) to Academic Records and Registration, Academic Registry.
+To apply for withdrawal and refund of caution money, students should complete and return the “Application for Withdrawal of Study” (form RR-12) to the Academic Registry.